vorpalnet/blade/IAM.md

 A span the recognizer could not time cannot be muted, and the audio is then refused rather than played with the value audible.

-Measured on the rig on 2026-09-08 against a call that read out a member id, a card and a phone number: the three spans decode as digital silence and the speech around them is unchanged to the decibel.

 What is not there: a name the call did not already know.
 A caller who says a third party's name, or their own when nothing looked it up, is redacted only if the name happens to match a shape, and a name has none.
-That needs an entity model on the transcript, the same class of work as the biasing.
 And a long digit string is only as good as the recognizer's digit runs: a card read out in four groups came back as thirteen digits, which failed the check digit and was redacted as a number rather than a card.
 Redacted either way.